erhnaks/Vehicle-Service-Management-System/readme.md

 ## Installing

-1. Clone the repository from [Github-Link](https://github.com/erhnaks/Vehicle-Service-Management-System)
+1. Clone the repository from [GitHub-Link](https://github.com/erhnaks/Vehicle-Service-Management-System)
-2. Run it in the command line with the following code
+2. Run it in the command line with the following command;
 ```
 java -jar 1.0-fat.jar
 ```
-3. Open the project on Eclipse

-4. Click on index.hmtl (will open a browser with the application running)

 ## MySQL Database